MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopymanager-getjob.md

 ---
 title: IBackgroundCopyManager GetJob method
 description: Retrieves a specified job from the transfer queue.
-Typically, your application persists the job identifier, so you can later retrieve the job from the queue. ms.assetid: 'ED551A6B-66C7-47E9-93DA-E231BD637522'
+Typically, your application persists the job identifier, so you can later retrieve the job from the queue. ms.assetid: ED551A6B-66C7-47E9-93DA-E231BD637522
+keywords:
+- GetJob method
+- GetJob method, IBackgroundCopyManager interface
-keywords: ["GetJob method", "GetJob method, IBackgroundCopyManager interface", "IBackgroundCopyManager interface, GetJob method"]
+- IBackgroundCopyManager interface, GetJob method
 topic_type:
 - apiref
 api_name: